Updated: Jun 1

 while ‘common object’ in s.149 must be one of the five ingredients defined in s.
 141 of IPC.

-Common object may be formed without prior meeting of mind when the common object of the members of the unlawful assembly is one but intention of participants is different.
-It only requires that criminal act has been done in furtherance of common object.
+A common object may be formed without a prior meeting of mind when the common object of the members of the unlawful assembly is one but the intention of participants is different.
+It only requires that criminal act has been done in furtherance of the common object.

 4. For invoking s.34 it is sufficient that two or more persons were involved.

-However there have to be minimum five persons to impose s.149.
+However, there has to be a minimum of five persons to impose s.149.

 5. The crucial factor of s.34 is ‘participation’